 Many people change careers from oil and gas to another industry with great success.

-Unfortunately, the oil field industry has taken a huge tumble, and job losses are increasing.
-This economic slow-down will, of course, impact the stability of other sectors.
+Unfortunately, the oilfield industry has taken a tumble, and in some areas, job losses are increasing.
+This oil and gas slow-down could, of course, impact the stability of other sectors.

 Losing your job or actively seeking to change your career can both be scary endeavors; however, they can also be seen as opportunities.
 Take some time to reflect on what is important to you, what you are looking for in a career, and what will make you happy.